Harley-Davidson faces proxy fight with investor Impala

 A German passport holder, Zeitz’s appointment came just days before U.S. President Donald Trump banned some travel from Europe amid the spread of the coronavirus that has sent markets reeling and killed more than 8,700 people so far.

-The motorcycle maker said in a statement on Wednesday an employee in one of its manufacturing facilities in Wisconsin had tested positive for the coronavirus, and that it would shut majority of the production at its facilities in Pennsylvania and Wisconsin starting March 18 through March 29.

-Automakers Ford Motor Co (F.N), General Motors Co (GM.N) and Fiat Chrysler Automobiles NV (FCAU.N) (FCHA.MI) also confirmed they will shut down U.S. plants to stop the virus’ spread.

-Meanwhile, like other Harley executives, Zeitz is working remotely and is communicating by video.
+Like other Harley executives, Zeitz is working remotely and is communicating by video.
 In one sent to the company’s dealers and seen by Reuters, he said he is “hitting the ground running.”

 A company spokeswoman said Zeitz is “in the process of moving to Milwaukee,” where Harley is headquartered.
 She declined to offer more details.